What is Phonics?

 There are five phonic phases and our aim is that by the end of Year One most children will have an excellent understanding of the relationship between letters (graphemes) and sounds (phonemes).
 At the end of Year One children are then screened to determine how well they can use the phonics skills they’ve learned so far, and to identify children who need extra phonics help.

 Every child in school is supported and taught to read using phonics until they have passed the phonics screening check.

 How we Teach Phonics:

-The school uses the Letters and Sounds programme to teach phonics.
+The school uses the Little Wandle Letters and Sounds revised programme to teach phonics.

-A phonics lesson is about 20 minutes long and consists of four parts.
-Multi-sensory, interactive and FUN!
-It consists of:
+A phonics lesson is about 30 minutes long and consists of four parts:

 REVIEW – Review recently and previously learned phoneme-grapheme correspondences.

 TEACH - New phoneme-grapheme correspondences; the skills of blending and segmenting and tricky words.

 PRACTISE - New phoneme – grapheme correspondences; skills of blending and segmenting.